-Pants/shorts should be modest, in good repair (no holes, torn sleeves, etc.) Pants should be worn at the waist and should be no shorter than mid-thigh, and no-longer than just below the knee.
-No short-shorts or long baggy shorts may be worn.
+Pants/shorts should be modest, in good repair (no holes, torn sleeves, etc.) No short-shorts or long baggy shorts may be worn.
 No boxers or undergarments may be visible.
-No yoga pants.

 Attire should be free of inappropriate messages.
 Sports team logos (e.g., Diamondbacks, Notre Dame), and apparel brand names (e.g., Adidas, Abercrombie) are acceptable, provided they do not make inappropriate allusions.
 These guidelines also apply to sweatshirts and jackets that students may wear.
 Footwear should be athletic in nature: no sandals, open-toed, or platform shoes.
 Hats and sunscreen may be appropriate, if the students will be in the sun.
 Hat styles should follow the same guidelines as above.